roman-milk/roman-milk.github.io/frank-and.md

+===

- ****** Frank and Stella ****** byJust_Plain_Bob© Tuesday when I came home from bowling Stella was waiting for me in my favorite outfit – naked except for 'CFM' pumps.
+Tuesday when I came home from bowling Stella was waiting for me in my favorite outfit – naked except for 'CFM' pumps.
 I could tell I was getting sloppy seconds, but I acted as she expected me to – clueless.

  Wednesday over breakfast Stella said, "You do know that I love you right?"